MG Software.

 Frequently asked questions

-Yes, Trello's free plan is very generous: unlimited cards, up to 10 boards per workspace, and basic automations.
-For small teams with simple workflows, the free version is often sufficient.
-The paid plan adds unlimited boards, custom fields, and advanced checklists, which become useful as teams grow.
+Yes, Trello's free plan is very generous: unlimited cards, up to 10 boards per workspace, basic Butler automations, and one Power-Up per board.
+For small teams with simple workflows, the free version is often more than sufficient.
+The Standard plan ($6/user/month) adds unlimited boards, custom fields, advanced checklists, and more automations, which become useful as teams grow and need more structure.

-Yes, Asana offers a board view comparable to Trello's kanban interface.
-The difference is that Asana's boards are part of a broader project with multiple views.
-You can view the same tasks as a list, board, timeline, or calendar.
-However, Trello's boards feel more intuitive and faster for pure kanban workflows.
+Yes, Asana offers a board view comparable to Trello's kanban interface with drag-and-drop functionality.
+The crucial difference is that Asana's boards are part of a broader project with multiple views.
+The same tasks are available as list, board, timeline, or calendar, allowing teams to flexibly switch between perspectives.
+However, Trello's boards feel more intuitive and faster for pure kanban workflows thanks to the streamlined design.

 Neither is specifically designed for software development.
-Tools like Linear, Jira, or GitHub Projects are better suited for that.
-If choosing between Trello and Asana for development: Asana offers more structure with sprints, milestones, and dependencies.
-Trello works well for simple bug tracking and feature planning in small teams.
+Specialized tools like Linear, Jira, or GitHub Projects are better suited with features like sprint management, bug tracking, and code integration.
+If choosing between Trello and Asana for development: Asana offers more structure with sprints, milestones, dependencies, and custom fields.
+Trello works well for simple bug tracking and feature planning in small development teams.

 MG Software